 This is surprising since whales sharks, as their name would imply, are some of the largest creatures in the sea.
 They’re members of the shark family and the “whale” part of their name comes from their size.
 They’ve been measured at 45 feet (14 meters) long and more than 46,000 pounds (21,000 kilos), though scientists believe these filter feeders (they only eat tiny krill and the occasional small fish) can get much, much bigger.

 Whale sharks: nomadic giants in the world’s largest swimming pool

-The problem is that, despite their size, whale sharks are shy and they’re seasonal, only showing up in certain places at certain times of the year when their tiny food source is plentiful.
+Another fact that makes whale sharks hard to spot is that they are shy and they’re seasonal, only showing up in certain places at certain times of the year when their tiny food source is plentiful.
 However, every year between June and August hundreds show up in the waters around Isla Mujeres and Isla Holbox near Cancun, Mexico.
 Isla Mujeres even hosts an annual Whale Shark Festival.
 In May nearby Isla Holbox also hosts an extended whale shark festival.

 We left Cancun and traveled to a spot in the ocean pretty much between these two islands, high hopes in tow.

 A handful of tour operators in Cancun have licenses to take small groups of snorkelers out to the open ocean where whale sharks congregate during certain period, drawn to high concentrations of food in the warm Caribbean water.
 We went as guests of Solo Buceo.